MR

 • Some ETFs are not 100% clean energy

-• Clean energy ETFs are still relatively new, so their long-term potential are yet to be put to the test
+• Clean energy ETFs are still relatively new, so their long-term potential is yet to be tested.

 Are Clean Energy ETFs a Good Investment?